AdemolaAdedoyin/riseBeta/README.md

 # RISEBETA
 We want to build a source of truth for all transactions in our system.
-Design a transaction service that can handle the following requirements:
+A transaction service that can handle the following requirements:

 Funding with support for chargebacks and refunds Withdrawals